warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract.md

 You can instantiate the contract by using the command below.

-Before you should replace replace `1` with the actual code ID you retrieved in previous step and replace `my-key-name` with your key name.
+Before you proceed, should replace replace `1` with the actual code ID you retrieved in previous step and replace `my-key-name` with your key name.
 Also note that you can either define an admin or pass `--no-admin` to make it immutable, like in this example.

 ```bash
 wardend tx wasm instantiate 1 '{}' --from my-key-name /